5rahim/seanime/DEVELOPMENT_AND_BUILD.md

 # Development

-To get started, you will need to be familiar with Go and React.
+1. To get started, you **must be familiar with Go and React**.

-I recommend creating a dummy AniList account for testing purposes.
+2. I recommend creating a dummy AniList account to use for testing.
+This will prevent the tests from affecting your actual account.

 ## Server

-1. Choose a data directory for testing.
+1. Create/choose a dummy data directory for testing.
 This will prevent the server from writing to your actual data directory.

 2. Create a dummy `web` folder if you want to develop the web interface too or build the web interface first and move the contents to a `web` directory at the root of the project before running the server.